cavidano/cheetah-2020/wp-content/plugins/threewp-broadcast/readme.txt

 Make sure that:

-1. The plugin is network enabled
-2. Your user level has broadcast access (Broadcast access role)
+1. Your user level has broadcast access (Broadcast access role)
-3. Your user has write access to more than this blog (see Admin settings > Maintenenace > View blog access).
+2. Your user has write access to more than this blog (see Admin settings > Maintenenace > View blog access).
 You can also use the <a href="https://broadcast.plainviewplugins.com/addon/all-blogs/">All Blogs add-on</a> to give yourself access to all blogs.
-4. The correct post type(s) have been selected in the Broadcast settings
+3. The correct post type(s) have been selected in the Broadcast settings
-5. The <a href="https://broadcast.plainviewplugins.com/addon/user-blog-settings/">User & Blog Settings add-on</a> is not set to hide the meta box from the user / role / blog
+4. The <a href="https://broadcast.plainviewplugins.com/addon/user-blog-settings/">User & Blog Settings add-on</a> is not set to hide the meta box from the user / role / blog

 = WooCommerce =